serkanalgl/parla-contracts/README.md

 Hi!
 This repository includes smart contracts in solidity for Ethereum, Avalanche and other blockchains.

+*IT IS CREATED FOR LEARNING PURPOSE*

 # ERC20

 ERC20 is standart for Fungible Tokens, in other words, the token contract has properties and capabilities which makes all tokens same.

-ERC20.sol contract implementation serves minting, burning and pausing features.
+ERC20.sol contract implementation serves minting, burning features.

 In order to create own token contract, the contract should be extended from ERC20.sol and Pausable.sol (if you need!).